zeshaoaaa/OkReflect/README.md

-### 9. Get and set static field value of the class
+### 9. Get and set the value of the static field of the class

 ```java
 // Java